-Dependent Dependent Dependent Dependent

-children in children in children in children in
+Dependent children in household: None Dependent children in household: one Dependent children in household: Dependent children in household: Three

-household: household: household: household:

-None one Two

-Northern Ireland 71% 11% 11% 6% Ards and North Down 74% 11% 11% 4%
+Northern Ireland 71% 11% 11% 6%

+Ards and North Down 74% 11% 11% 4%

 Racial group (External)

 On Census Day 2021, 3.4% of the population, or 65,600 people, belonged to minority ethnic groups.
 This is around double the 2011 figure (1.8% - 32,400 people) and four times the 2001 figure (0.8% - 14,300 people); Taken together the bulletin reports and tables released today show an increasing diversity from 2011 to 2021 in Northern Irelands population across statistics on ethnic group, main language, country of birth and passports held.
 This increasing diversity is evident to a greater or lesser degree across all 11 Local Government Districts.